ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 fig1.jpg

 The individual components of the primary end point are presented in Figure 3.
 Rosuvastatin significantly reduced the risk of nonfatal myocardial infarction, nonfatal stroke, and arterial revascularization procedures.
-There were no significant treatment differences between the rosuvastatin and placebo groups for death due to cardiovascular causes or hospitalizations for unstable angina.
+There were no significant treatment differences between the rosuvastatin and placebo groups for death due to CV causes or hospitalizations for unstable angina.

 Rosuvastatin significantly reduced the risk of myocardial infarction (6 fatal events and 62 nonfatal events in placebo-treated subjects vs. 9 fatal events and 22 nonfatal events in rosuvastatin-treated subjects) and the risk of stroke (6 fatal events and 58 nonfatal events in placebo-treated subjects vs. 3 fatal events and 30 nonfatal events in rosuvastatin-treated subjects).